-One interesting facet to the Goblin mythos that is introduced in Amazing Spider-Man #47 is that Norman meets Peter for the first time in this book.
-However, this could be viewed as a continuity flub because Norman had supposedly met Peter already in the retconned story.
-Although certainly a great deal of time passed between those two events, so its possible that Norman had just forgotten that he had already met him.
+Let's close out this section with two bits of trivia from the events that took place during this chapter of Osborn's life.
+First, in Amazing Spider-Man #47 when Norman meets Peter for the 'first' time.
+Interestingly, this could be viewed as a continuity flub because Norman had supposedly met Peter already in the retconned story featured in Peter Parker Spider-Man minus 1.
+Certainly a great deal of time passed between those two events, so its possible that Norman had just forgotten that he had already met him.

 Kraven demands money from the Goblin's "go-between", as seen in flashback of Amazing Spider-Man #47

 Kraven takes his beef right to Osborn's front door, as seen in Amazing Spider-Man #47

 Amazing Spider-Man #47